malleusconsulting/magnolia-command-api-example/README.md

 # magnolia-command-api-example
 An example of the Magnolia CMS Command API returning a detailed response.

-For an example, build the module and install with sample content bootstrapped.
+For an example, build the module and install.
 **NB**: Read the [Magnolia documentation](https://documentation.magnolia-cms.com/display/DOCS/REST+API#RESTAPI-Enablingcommands "Enabling commands") on granting access to the Commands endpoint.
 This module will not enable access on installation.

 The Magnolia documentation is lacking information on how to obtain a response beyond a simple Boolean indicating success.
 This document explains how this is, in fact, supported via configuration.